 However, it is always convenient to place the relays adjacent to the CTs near the main circuit breaker.
 This can be achieved by inserting balancing resistances in series with the pilot wires to shift equipotential points near to the main circuit breaker.
 Usually the adjustable resistances are used for adjusting the exact balance.

 Generally, the electromagnetic type relays arranged for instantaneous operation are used in this protection scheme to clear the fault as quickly as possible.

 Under normal operating conditions, the current at the both ends of each winding will be equal, the induced EMFs in the secondaries of CTs will be equal and therefore no current will be flow through the operating coils of the relays.
 When a phase-to-phase fault or an earth fault occurs in the winding, this condition no longer holds good and the current flows through the operating coil and trips the circuit breaker.

 Now suppose, there is an earth fault on the R phase.
 The current in this phase winding will flow through the core and frame of the generator to earth.
 The circuit is being completed through the neutral earthing resistance.
 This will make the current flowing through the primaries of the two CTs in the R phase unequal.
 And the unequal EMFs will be induced across secondaries of these two CTs, a resultant EMF will appear across the corresponding relay coil.
 It will trip the circuit breaker.

-Limitations of Differential Protection of Generators
+Limitations of Generator Differential Protection

 To limit the earth fault current, the neutral point of a generator is connected to the earth via a resistor, reactor or transformer.
 Earthing by means of reactors is very rare and earthing by a transformer is used only in large machines.
 In such a case, it is not possible to protect the stator winding from earth faults completely by the above-mentioned methods.